jlperona-teaching/ecs390-spring20/seminars/week06.md

 #### Accessibility

 Take some time to come up with examples of ways that classes can be more accessible to a wider variety of students.
-I will write these on the board.
+I will write these down.

 #### Impact

 After we have come up with some examples to improve accessibility, we will go through each example in turn.
 For each of these examples, think about the impact that each may have on how a student feels in a class, and the impact that each could have on how well they learn.
-I will write these impacts on the board as well.
+I will write these impacts down as well.

 #### Personal Experiences